widmanhg/MultipleLinearRegressionWebApp/README.md

 [![CSS](https://img.shields.io/badge/CSS-3.0-blue.svg)](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3)
 [![Docker](https://img.shields.io/badge/Docker-v20.10.17-purple.svg)](https://www.docker.com/)

-# Dockerized Online Store Web Scraper API
+# Dockerized Multiple Liner Regression Web App

 This project aims to create a simple Web App with the objective of letting the users make a prediction of their own data using a Multiple Linear Regression, this by first uploading their datasets or csv files, making a general cleaning of these, and then proceding to let the user choose what parameteres they want to use for the training of the MLR Model, and finally test it by writing the values desired to make the prediction.
 Also, all the project it's inside a Dockerized Enviroment.